 Welcome to the press kit or media page.
-Designed for journalists, publishers and readers alike, it contains biographical information on William Blackwell, as well as press releases, interviews, videos, etc. Learn all about William Blackwell’s world and discover a pulse-pounding world of dark fiction.
+Designed for journalists, publishers, and readers alike, it contains biographical information on William Blackwell, as well as press releases, interviews, videos, etc. Learn all about William Blackwell’s work and discover a pulse-pounding world of dark fiction.
 Enjoy…

 ABOUT WILLIAM BLACKWELL

-Prior to his writing career, Blackwell wandered aimlessly from job to job.
-He held many titles including laborer, painter, auto-body mechanic, road lane marker, fish-plant worker, gas jockey, clothing salesman, used car salesman, hardware sales clerk, warehouse shipper/receiver and even a short stint shoveling crap for a living.
+Prior to his writing career, Blackwell held many titles including laborer, painter, auto-body mechanic, road lane marker, fish-plant worker, gas jockey, clothing salesman, used car salesman, hardware sales clerk, warehouse shipper/receiver and even a short stint shoveling crap for a living.

-Although he writes predominantly horror novels, Blackwell has dabbled in other genres including sci-fi, psychological thriller, dark thriller, inspirational fiction, post-apocalyptic fiction and paranormal.
+Although he writes predominantly horror novels, Blackwell has dabbled in other genres including sci-fi, psychological thriller, dark thriller, inspirational fiction, post-apocalyptic fiction, and paranormal.
 Some of his novels are difficult to categorize as they cross into multiple genres.
-His work has been characterized as raw, gritty and real.
+His work has been characterized as edgy, graphic, and at time terrifying.

 Blackwell writes first to feed his addiction and satisfy his need to create.
 He also writes to “educate, influence, entertain, and scare the hell out of you.”